Overview

 - Either

-environment variable must be set - Either
+api_keyorLUCIDIC_API_KEYenvironment variable must be set - Either

-environment variable must be set - The SDK can only have one active session at a time
+agent_idorLUCIDIC_AGENT_IDenvironment variable must be set - The SDK can only have one active session at a time

 - If a session is already active, calling

-binds the created session to the current async/thread context for correct attribution in concurrent environments- Prefer
+initwill switch to the new session. init(...)binds the created session to the current async/thread context for correct attribution in concurrent environments- Prefer

-for self-contained workflows; see Session Context - The
+with lai.session(...)for self-contained workflows; see Session Context - The

-feature ensures your session data is preserved even on unexpected exits - Provider instrumentation happens automatically once configured
+auto_endfeature ensures your session data is preserved even on unexpected exits - Provider instrumentation happens automatically once configured